openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 For cryptographic holder binding, the security largely depends on the quality of the key management, e.g. whether private keys can be extracted from the user's device and copied to another device.
-So the Verifier needs to trust in the wallet to implement the key management securely.
+So the Verifier needs to trust in the Wallet to implement the key management securely.

 > **Security Requirement W-10:** The Wallet must implement the key management for cryptographic holder binding securely such that only the legitimate Holder can use a credential.

-This can be achieved, for example by using a secure enclave or similar technology.
+The precise method to achieve this depends on the software and hardware choices available and the desired level of security and assurance.
+One way to achieve this is by using a secure enclave or similar technology.

 > **Security Requirement CF-21:** For cryptographic holder binding, the
-> presentation format must allow that a Holder must prove possession of
+> presentation format must allow requiring a Holder to prove possession of the
-> the private key that is bound to the credential, usually by signing
+> private key that is bound to the credential, usually by signing over a
-> over a challenge consisting of a nonce and an identifier for the
+> challenge consisting of a nonce and an identifier for the Verifier.
-> Verifier.

 ## Ensuring Secure Storage of Credentials

 Ensuring secure credential storage can be achieved in one of two ways:

- * Direct: The Verifier checks the trustworthiness of the wallet directly by, for example, requiring an attested key management.
+ * Direct: The Verifier checks the trustworthiness of the Wallet directly by, for example, requiring an attested key management.
  * Indirect: The Verifier trusts the Issuer to only issue credentials to wallets that implement the key management securely.